 We want to let you know about a few important details about your school lunch program.

 If you feel you may benefit or qualify for free and reduced meal benefits please fill out the form found on the right-hand side of the web page with an explanation and instructions.
 The application is a confidential document and we ask that you return it in an envelope, marked attention, Marianne Estes, to the school office or the USD 207 Annex across from the construction of the old Board of Education Office Located off of Biddle Blvd.
 You may also mail it to;

 USD 207 Marianne Estes FSD

 Fort Leavenworth, KS 66027-1416

-If a specific item changes in the meal pattern it is necessary to fill out a Medical Meal Modification form (found on the right hand side).
+If a specific item changes in the meal pattern it is necessary to fill out a Medical Meal Modification form (found on the right-hand side).
 Form 19 B requires a signature of a licensed physician (MD or DO) OR a physician’s assistant (PA) or an advanced registered nurse practitioner (APRN) authorized by their responsible licensed physician before any modifications can be made.
-An example would be a food that causes anaphylactic shock and severe reactions that would cause life altering reactions.
-The physician will give us guidelines on restrictions and substitutions to work with planned menu and make the substitutions necessary.
+An example would be a food that causes anaphylactic shock and severe reactions that would cause life-altering reactions.
+The physician will give us guidelines on restrictions and substitutions to work with the planned menu and make the substitutions necessary.

-Once Form 19 B is filled out, signed and return it to the school nurse.
+Once Form 19 B is filled out, signed, and return it to the school nurse.
 The food service manager or food service director will give you a call to go over the dietary restrictions and to discuss your child’s needs with your input.
-There are some instances that we need a week (5days) to order the specialty food required.
-Working together is key to keeping your child’s safe and we may have to ask for further clarification.
+There are some instances that we need a week (5 days) to order the specialty food required.
+Working together is key to keeping your child safe and we may have to ask for further clarification.

 Marianne Estes, FSD